Last Updated on

 I must admit that math is not my strong point.
 Buying and selling shares of ETFs in order to regain the delicate proportion and balance of each sector is not my forte either.
+This exercise is known as rebalancing your portfolio.

 Since the markets are down 10% since March, it might be a good idea to pick up some shares while you can and rebalance your portfolio (and not do your annual contribution of shares to your ETF Portfolio in March like I did!)